Where do Android apps store data?

-If you have noticed your Android device slowing down, it might be time to clear out your storage to speed things back up again.
-That could just be as simple as clearing your device’s app cache.
+That could be as simple as clearing your device’s app cache.
 But you’ll need to know where Android apps store data.

 This has the result of making your device slower as it contains more data than needed.

 So, how do you deal with this without factory resetting your device?
 Where does Android store its files Let’s find out.

 So, where do Android apps store data?